S. Davies is an avid member of Toastmasters, a renowned educational club for people who want to develop their public

 There's no doubt that being an effective speaker requires you to know the subject you are talking about inside out.
 But a wealth of topical knowledge is only one facet of pulling off an exceptional presentation.
 You also need to take time to research your audience and find out what motivates them, how they identify themselves to others, and what they feel strongly about.
 Here are 10 vital things you should know about your audience before you write and deliver your speech.

 The array of issues that worry a group of seniors is going to be different than the concerns of a group of high school students.
 Make sure that the topic of your speech is relevant to the life stage most represented by your audience.

 That which seems the height of absurdity in one generation often becomes the height of wisdom in another.

 Depending on the organization or special occasion, your audience may be made up primarily of one gender.
 Choose language that is suitable and appropriate for your audience without being patronizing.
 Pay attention to the pronouns you use, the anecdotes you tell, and the issues you focus on.
 And no matter what, always avoid sexist, derogatory jokes that perpetuate harmful stereotypes.

-Your word choice, level of formality, use of humor, and presentation style, including the use of visuals and handouts, should be tailored to fit the audience’s educational background.
+Your word choice, level of formality, use of humour, and presentation style, including the use of visuals and handouts, should be tailored to fit the audience’s educational background.
 If you're worried that you might sound like you are talking down to your audience, aim for a speech level (vocabulary, syntax, pace) that is just a notch higher than that of your audience.
 By doing so, you’ll neither bore them with overly simplistic phrases nor talk over their heads with complex technical jargon.

 4. Career and Industry

 If your audience is made up of people sharing a specific occupation, tailor your presentation to include stories and anecdotes that are relevant to those career concerns.

 5. Social and Economic Status